er-ravi-srivastava/er-ravi-srivastava.github.io/_pages/about.md

 ---
+title: "About Me"
-permalink: /
+permalink: /about/
-title: "Ravi Prakash Srivastava"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 ## About Me